-- winged bowl --- A bowl with "wings" that flow from the upper rim back downwards, or sometimes straight out, and sometimes upwards.
-Downward drooping wings may stop short of the bottom of the bowl or they may go down so far that the bowl is supported by the tips of the wings rather than the bottom of the cavity part of the bowl and when this is the case, the bowl is called a "lifted bowl"? or "raised bowl"? or something like that --- I need some help here.) "winged bowls" are sometimes tuned in a way that allows them to be given tops, in which case they are called "winged boxes".
+- winged bowl --- there are two types of bowls that are called "winged".
+The first is a bowl with "wings" that flow from the upper rim back downwards.
+Such drooping drooping wings may stop short of the bottom of the bowl or they may go down so far that the bowl is supported by the tips of the wings rather than the bottom of the cavity part of the bowl and when this is the case, the bowl is called a "lifted bowl"? or "raised bowl"? (or something like that --- I need some help here.).
+The second type is a bowl with a flat portion extending out from the top, or near the top, of the bowl.
+This is often done with burls. "winged bowls" are sometimes tuned in a way that allows them to be given tops, in which case they are called "winged boxes".

 - winged box --- A "box" with "wings" that flow from the upper rim back downwards, or sometimes straight out.
 Downward drooping wings may stop short of the bottom of the box or they may go down so far that the box is supported by the tips of the wings rather than the bottom of the cavity part of the box and when this is the case, the box is called a "lifted bowl"? or "raised bowl"? or something like that and the "box" is often turned with an underside that is more round that would be the case on a normal "box".

 SAMPLE FORMS (intended to be at least vaguely representative of the various shapes):

 - art --- A turned item with a high price.

 - craft --- A turned item with a medium price.

 - junk --- A partially turned item currently in flight across the shop ("Uh, Houston, we have a problem!")